Rootstocks and Dwarf Fruit Trees

 In addition to tree size, apple rootstocks affect the age at which they begin to bear fruit.
-In general, dwarf apple trees begin to bear two to three years after planting.
+In general, dwarf fruit trees begin to bear two to three years after planting.
 Semi-dwarf apple trees and most pear trees begin to bear fruit four to five years after planting.
-Standard trees can take as much as seven to ten years to reach an age when they bear fruit.
+Standard apple trees can take as much as seven to ten years to reach an age when they bear fruit.
 Regardless of the rootstock, peach, plum and cherry trees begin to bear fruit at an age of three to four years.